dougeby/IntuneDocs/intune-user-help/enroll-your-device-in-Intune-android.md

 > [!Note]
 > If your organization is using telecom expense management software, you will have an additional few steps to complete before your device is fully enrolled.
 Find out more [here](enroll-your-device-with-telecom-expense-management-android.md).

+If you get an error while you try to enroll your device in Intune, you can [send enrollment errors to your company support](send-enrollment-errors-to-your-it-admin-android.md).

 Still need help?
 Contact your company support (check the [Company Portal website](https://portal.manage.microsoft.com) for contact information), or write the <a href="mailto:wintunedroidfbk@microsoft.com?subject=I'm having trouble with enrolling my Android device&body=Describe the issue you're experiencing here.">Microsoft Android team</a>.